Universal Service Fund (USF) Quarterly Rates

-- Assist in providing quality telecommunication services at a reasonable cost for consumers
+- Assists in providing quality telecommunication services at a reasonable cost for consumers

-- Increase the availability of telecommunication services in high cost rural areas and locations
+- Increases the availability of telecommunication services in high-cost rural areas and locations

-- Provide telecommunication services to public schools, libraries, and health care facilities located in rural areas.
+- Provides telecommunication services to public schools, libraries, and health care facilities located in rural areas.

-- Provide affordable rates to low income consumers for telecommunication services
+- Provides affordable rates to low-income consumers for telecommunication services

 How much is the Universal Service Fund Fee?